WordPress/gutenberg/packages/escape-html/README.md

 <a name="escapeEditableHTML" href="#escapeEditableHTML">#</a> **escapeEditableHTML**

 Returns an escaped Editable HTML element value.
-This is different from `escapeHTML`, because for editable HTML, all ampersands must be escaped in order to render the content correctly on the page.
+This is different from `escapeHTML`, because for editable HTML, ALL ampersands must be escaped in order to render the content correctly on the page.

 _Parameters_